-Residents entering radiology often choose a dynamic interventional neurology rotation that integrates imaging with clinical care of patients.
-Sports medicine is also popular to integrate imaging at point-of-care of patients.
+Residents entering radiology often choose a dynamic interventional neurology rotation that integrates imaging with the clinical care of patients.
+Sports medicine is also popular to integrate imaging at the point-of-care of patients.

 Dermatology-bound residents can perform dermatological procedures in our outpatient ambulatory clinic as well as within our several dermatology elective options.